The Best Desserts In London guide image

 This takeaway gelato spot in Soho has a double pistachio flavour that’s so moreish we wouldn’t be surprised if it was laced with something stronger than the layer of pistachio cream.
 Every cone and cup here is topped with an additional baby cone, filled with melted chocolate—you know, in case double pistachio and white chocolate gelato isn’t indulgent enough.
 Pop in for a post-dinner dessert and just know that once you get a taste of their exciting flavours, you’ll be finding excuses to come back for more.

 Look outside.
 If the weather is serving ‘put your sunnies on’ then it’s time to make a beeline for Cake & Bingsoo Cafe in New Malden.
 More specifically, it’s time to make a beeline for the signature shaved ice bingsoo that comes loaded with a variety of gravity-defying sweet treats and ice cream.
-A casual cafe where Korean desserts reign supreme, there’s a large sharing table perfect for you and a few hungry friends, even larger bubble teas, and a concise menu of sweet treats.
-The best part is it’s open from 9am-9pm so if a matcha craving strikes after work, Cake & Bingsoo has got you covered.
+At the casual cafe where Korean desserts reign supreme, there’s a large sharing table perfect for you and a few hungry friends, even larger bubble teas, and a concise menu of sweet treats.
+The best part is it’s open until 9pm so if a matcha craving strikes after work, Cake & Bingsoo has got you covered.

 If you’ve passed an Ottolenghi shop window without pausing to gawk at the cake display, then you have the kind of self-discipline our Amazon delivery driver wishes we had.
-But ignoring the sweet treats at this bright and airy Pavilion Road cafe is a mistake.
-As impressive as the array of cakes and tarts look, they taste even better.
-You’ll struggle to pick between the moist carrot cake covered in criminal amounts of tangy cream cheese icing, or a mocha cheesecake tart that would even impress that friend who brags about not needing caffeine to function.
-But FYI, a single blueberry cupcake is around a fiver, so exercising some self-discipline might not be the worst thing.
+But ignoring the sweet treats at this Pavilion Road cafe is a mistake.
+Because as impressive as the array of cakes and tarts look, they taste even better.
+We struggle to pick between the moist carrot cake covered in criminal amounts of tangy cream cheese icing, or a mocha cheesecake tart that would even impress that friend who brags about not needing caffeine to function.

 We like our french toast to be fluffy and topped with things like melted chocolate and ice cream.
-And this all-day spot on James Street goes a step further by making very fluffy, very delicious french toast topped with things like Nutella, brownies, and caramel popcorn, or Biscoff and salted caramel, or Kinder Bueno bars that melt and turn into a lovely creamy, crunchy mess.
-Basically, it’s the place to go when you want a really good sit-down dessert in central.
-They’re all around the £10-£12 mark which yes, is pricey considering it’s a dessert, but it’s the sort of thing you’ll want to share between two anyway.
+And this all-day spot on James Street goes a step further by making very fluffy, very delicious french toast topped with things like Nutella, brownies, and caramel popcorn, or Biscoff and salted caramel, or Kinder Bueno bars that melt and turn into a creamy, crunchy mess.
+Basically, it’s the place to go when you want a proper sit-down dessert in central.

 This Chinatown spot isn’t the only place doing soft serve in London.
 But it is one of the only places we’ve found that does excellent soft serve with brown tapioca.
 And it’s a big yes from us.
 There are four soft serve flavours—vanilla, black sesame, rose lychee, and matcha—which you can choose to have in a taiyaki, a Japanese fish-shaped waffle cone, or in a cup.
 Either way, it’s great.
 Our go-to order is the Oreo with tapioca or ‘The Little Mermaid’ with lychee rose.